Chester, Pennsylvania: 20th century

 Chester was known as a freewheeling destination for vices such as drugs, alcohol, numbers rackets, gambling and prostitution.
 Chester was widely known as Greater Philadelphia's "Saloon Town".
 By 1914, Chester had more saloons than police officers; approximately 1 saloon per every 987 residents.

 During and following World War I, Chester grew significantly as people migrated to the city for jobs, 63% of which were in manufacturing.
-Between 1910 and 1920, Chester's population increased from 38,000 to 58,000 due to the influx of southern and eastern Europeans and southern U.S. blacks.
+Between 1910 and 1920, Chester's population increased from 38,000 to 58,000 due to the influx of poor Southern European and Eastern European immigrants and African-American migrants from the South, searching for employment in the city's expanding shipbuilding and manufacturing industries.
 The Sun Shipbuilding & Drydock Co. was opened in 1917 to build ships for the United States until its closure in 1990.
 The idled Roach shipyard was purchased in 1917 by W. Averell Harriman to build merchant ships during World War I, and renamed the Merchant Shipbuilding Corporation.
 The shipyard closed permanently in 1923.

 Like many boomtowns, Chester was unprepared for the social changes that came along with rapid growth.
 As southern blacks migrated to Pennsylvania as part of the Great Migration, racial violence broke out, racially segregated neighborhoods expanded and economic discrimination emerged.
 A four-day race riot that resulted in seven deaths broke out in the city in July 1917, and the separation of blacks and whites in Chester's neighborhoods and workplaces became more defined.

 In 1927, the Ford Motor Company opened the Chester Assembly factory on the site of the previous Roach and Merchant shipyard and built cars there until its closure in 1961.

 Chester experienced its second growth period during World War II.
 Manufacturing increased exponentially including companies such as Wetherill Steel and Boilermakers, Congoleum-Nairn, Aberfoyles Textiles, Scott Paper Company, Belmont Iron Works, American Steel Foundries, Crew Levick Oil, Crown Smelting, Fields Brick Company, Hetzel and Ford Motor Company.
 During World War II, the Sun Shipyard became the largest single shipyard in the world.